schied13/qis101-2022/README.md

-# 2022 Brookhaven National Laboratory Co-Design Center for Quantum Advantage(C2QA) Quantum Computing Summer School Tasks
+# 2022 Brookhaven National Laboratory Co-Design Center for Quantum Advantage(C2QA) Quantum Computing Summer School

 This repository is a culmination of the different programming and non-programming tasks that were completed for the 2022 C2QA Quantum Computing Summer School